lrnv/Copulas.jl/joss/paper.md

 The package is starting to get used in several other places of the ecosystem.
 Among others, we noted:

-- The package [`GlobalSensitivity.jl`](https://github.com/SciML/GlobalSensitivity.jl) exploit `Copulas.jl` to provide Shapley effects implementation, see [this documentation](https://docs.sciml.ai/GlobalSensitivity/stable/tutorials/shapley/).
+- The package [`GlobalSensitivity.jl`](https://github.com/SciML/GlobalSensitivity.jl) exploits `Copulas.jl` to provide Shapley effects implementation, see [this documentation](https://docs.sciml.ai/GlobalSensitivity/stable/tutorials/shapley/).
 - [`EconomicScenarioGenerators.jl`](https://github.com/JuliaActuary/EconomicScenarioGenerators.jl) uses depndence structures between financial assets.